inf112-v20/DVD-Project-Blue/deliverables/ObligatoriskOppgave2.md

 _Håkon_

-Role of administering meetings, responsible for the reports and the communication with the group leaders.
+Håkon has the role of administering meetings, responsible for the reports, overseeing deadlines and task completion.
 Since Håkons’ level of programming differs quite from the rest of the group, he will have less of a role as developer in this team.
 However, he will contribute where he can and learn from the others.

 **Group dynamics and team processes**

 Daily communication goes through Slack, where we help each other and discuss progress pertaining to already delegated tasks and deadlines we agree upon within each delivery.
 The project board on GitHub servers as an overview of what is going on at each particular moment.
 We typically meet two times a week, including the mandatory session as specified in the course.
 Task delegation and deadlines within the team are decided upon in these meetings.
 Team members also meet to perform couples programming, which is something that is often done when larger commits to the master branch are done, where Gytis’ laptop is often used for the final commit.

-Within the group, the skill in programming differs.
-Håkon is considered to be the person with least experience in Java but is willing to learn from the others and contribute where he can.
-This also means that Håkon commits less than the other team members.
-Tård has also made fewer commits this sprint because his work on networking has still been in the research stages.

 **Retrospective**